Codycody31/go-vanity/README.md

     repo: "https://github.com/username/myotherlib"
 ```

+Domain is the custom domain name for your Go packages.

 Each item under `packages` should include:
 - `path`: The custom URL path for your Go package.
 - `repo`: The actual GitHub repository URL where the Go package is hosted.

+When serving this site, you can have the `config.yaml` file in the same directory as the server binary.
+However we also support setting a environment variable `VANITY_CONFIG` to specify the path to the configuration file.
+Along with that, you can also set the environment variable `VANITY_CONFIG_URL` to specify the URL to the configuration file, for example you can server all vanity configurations from a droppy server.

 ## Contributing